MicrosoftDocs/connected-spaces/articles/install-cameras.md

-# Install a Loss Prevention camera to use with Dynamics 365 Connected Store
+# Install a camera to use with Dynamics 365 Connected Store

 This article describes how to install and configure a Loss Prevention (LP) camera to use with Dynamics 365 Connected Store.